 During those lonely months of waiting for the storm to pass, I reread all my old favorites to help me hammer out a first draft.
 Kind words and good habits kept my fragile mind occupied, and with the help of my mother's proofreading, I had written the rough draft of over one hundred thousand words by mid-winter of 2021.
 Still, a year of dismay had taken its toll...

 I had completed the draft, but I had suddenly lost my ability to edit.
-My only desire was to find a way into the arms of my Thilani, the Sri Lankan who had acquired my heart from afar.
-Several more months passed before the pandemic would allow it, but in early October of that year, we embraced for the very first time!
+My only desire was to find a way into the arms of my significant other, a Sri Lankan woman who had acquired my heart from afar.
+Several more months passed before the pandemic would allow it, but in early October of 2021, we embraced for the very first time, and we became engaged!

 And so, my mind began to mend a bit.
 That winter, we each moved away from our homes.
 Her road led to a teaching position within a severely underfunded secondary school, while my road led to an I.T. job within a prestigious yet severely understaffed law school.

-Sri Lanka lost its ability to import fuel, or anything for that matter.
+Sri Lanka lost its ability to import fuel, and as we all know, no fuel, no bueno.
+I repeat.
+No fuel, no bueno.
 Though we'd had no issues with our visa petition mailings just months earlier, now even simple letters were being bounced back.
 If ever you want your mental health kicked while it's down, I recommend watching helplessly from abroad, as any number of your loved ones become afflicted by an ever worsening food scarcity with no end in sight.
 Meanwhile, at your university I.T. support job, enjoy tolerating woe begotten adults, as they quite regularly lose their shit over fleeting frustrations.

-That summer, inflation peaked at nearly 9% in the U.S., whereas it continued rising to over 60% in Sri Lanka, and though I had the ability to move myself back to Mom's home (no, not her basement) and into another university job, Thilani was trapped on an impoverished island.
-Over the next few months, I inevitably lost my ability to tolerate the conditions that had become all too common when working I.T. support in higher education settings.
+That summer, inflation peaked at nearly 9% in the U.S., whereas it continued rising to over 60% in Sri Lanka, and though I had the ability to move myself back to Mom's home (no, not her basement) and into another university job, my betrothed was trapped on an impoverished island.
+Over the next few months, I inevitably lost my ability to tolerate the insanely chaotic conditions that were becoming common for I.T. support workers.
 Fortunately, I was offered refuge within a small public elementary/middle school, where compassionate minds strengthened me in my ongoing battle against the complex post traumatic stress disorder I'd developed due to the ongoing nightmare described above.

 In conclusion, I'm autistic, and I always have been.